-Patricia M. Clendening, SHRM-SCP, GPHR, SPHR, President of HR Strategies, LLC, will present the webinar “How to Navigate the Ever-changing Anti-Harassment Regulations” on June 18, 2019.
-Tricia Clendening answered many commonly asked questions on our blog in anticipation of this webinar.
+Patricia M. Clendening, SHRM-SCP, GPHR, SPHR, President of HR Strategies, LLC, presented the webinar “How to Navigate the Ever-changing Anti-Harassment Regulations” recently and it now available on our YouTube Channel.
+Tricia Clendening answered many commonly asked questions on our blog concerning the theme of this webinar.

 You mentioned that it was important to foster a professional courtesy work culture.
 Why is it important and how do you suggest we accomplish this?